apogiatzis/docker-compose-livereloader/README.md

 3. Run your docker compose with live reloading using the following command:

 `docker-compose -f docker-compose.yml -f docker-compose-with-reloading.yml up`

+Multiple directories can be watched, either by:

+- Multiple volume mounts, will be picked up automatically.
+- Or using a comma separated list of dirs (without spaces) as a value of `RELOAD_DIR`.
+All dirs in `RELOAD_DIR` have to be also mounted on the reloader container, for the watcher to work.

 ## Simple Example